Updated July 2020

 Forget the physical size of a screen

 So the first thing you need to understand about resolution is that the physical size of a screen bares no relation to the screens resolution.
-You can have a 27” TV screen that has a resolution of 1,440 x 1,080 pixels or a 5” phone that has a higher resolution of 2,208 x 1,242.
+You can have a 27” HD TV screen that has a resolution of 1,440 x 1,080 pixels or a 5.8” phone that has a higher resolution of 2436 x 1125.
 Whats important is the number of pixels the screen can display.

-You may have a 15” Dell display and I have a 15” Apple display, they can have different resolutions.
-The Dell display has a resolution of 1,280 x 720 and the Apple diaply has a resolution of 2,560 × 1,440.
-While they both have the same physical size the Apple display has more pixels so it can show more graphics.
+You may have a 27” Dell display and I have a 27” LG display, they can have different resolutions.
+The Dell display has a resolution of 1,920 x 1,080 and the LG display has a 5k resolution of 5,120 x 2,880.
+While they both have the same physical size the LG display has more pixels so it can show more detail.

 So this is where it becomes relevant to most people who ask about computer monitors.
-Most websites we design have a maximum width of about 1,500 pixels — if your screen has a larger pixel width than 1,500 you will see blank space to the left and right of our website.
-If your screen has a width lower than 1,500 you won’t see any space on the left and right.
+Most websites we design have a maximum width of about 1,900 pixels — if your screen has a larger pixel width than 1,900 you may see blank space to the left and right of our website depending how how the site was coded.
+If your screen has a width lower than 1,900 you won’t see any space on the left and right.

 The screenshots below show our website on 2 different displays.
 The top one has a high resolution of 1,900 x 1,069 and below is a smaller 1,024 x 768 display.
 You can see the top screen shows about 45% more website real estate and the website has blank space on the left and right as the site was designed to work on maximum width of 1,500 pixels.
 The lower resolution monitor has less real estate to display information and the website adapts to the lower width of 1,024.
-(I don’t want to over complicate things by going into responsive websites but you can read more about that here in Ziggy’s post from last year)
+(I don’t want to over complicate things by going into responsive websites but you can read more about that here in Jonno’s post from a while back)